kcobos/SIGA-Cloud/docs/architecture.md

 In addition to microservices, the system needs a configuration method to change all microservices as easily as possible.
 In addition, the system needs a central registry to improve it and check for problems quickly.

 The system needs an API gateway to be able to change the cloud without changing the applications that connect to this cloud and to balance the load if one service, or more, scales.

+## Tools

+### Configuration tool

+All cloud architecture needs a configuration tool.
+All these tools are basically k-v (key-value) and we can find tools like Etcd or Consul.
+There is not much difference in scalability or availability between the two, nor in the maintenance of both tools in their respective repositories, but Etcd seems to us to be more widespread.
+For this reason, in this project Etcd will be used.

+### Logging